kmsrogerkim/kmsrogerkim.github.io/_posts/2024-11-18-customize-opensource.md

 ```

 ## Conclusion
 The customization is fairly simple.
-But it was really a great entrance to customizing, reading and playing with opensource code for me.
-I finally got to realize what `opensource` really is, and how it works, and how to customize them.
-I also realized that it is very fatal to read the documents, and I spent quite a time to read the opensource code just to understand how it works.
+But it was really a great to customize, read and play with opensource code.
+I finally got to realize what `opensource` really meant, how it works, and how to customize them.
+I also realized that it is very fatal to read the documents, and I spent quite a time reading the opensource code just to understand how it works.
 I am looking forward to customize more opensource codes in the future, and one day, maybe even contribute to one.

 ## Contact Me:
 Roger Kim